VICTORY! Curbing the Federal Fur Export Program

 So we filed suit, demanding that the Service publicly evaluate the effects of its export program on native wildlife, including the enormous “bycatch” of other, non-target animals typically caught in traps and snares.
 The Service has released an assessment of the program, but it is woefully deficient.

-In October 2018, we won the part of our case that concerns “incidental take statements,” which are used to determine when the Fish and Wildlife Service must take action in response to the accidental killing of endangered species like Canada lynx.
+We won the part of our case that concerns “incidental take statements,” which are used to determine when the Fish and Wildlife Service must take action in response to the accidental killing of endangered species like Canada lynx.
 That part of the federal export program will now be rewritten in a way that abides by the Endangered Species Act and, hopefully, protects Canada lynx and other look-alike species.
-We will follow this to ensure it does.
+We will follow up to ensure it does.